Programs from South Carolina Community Action Agencies.

 The Housing Preservation Grant (HPG) Program is offered for the very low-income population and/or senior citizens living in substandard housing.
 Many community action agencies administer the Housing Preservation Grant Program on behalf of the USDA-Rural Development Administration.
 It is a program that pays for home repairs/improvements.
 A focus is on addressing the health, safety and well-being of the occupant and elderly.

 Emergency Shelter Grants Program provides temporary housing and shelter for homeless women, children and families.
+In some cases, a South Carolina community action agency may issue loans from ESG, if the applicant’s situation calls for it.
 If someone uses a shelter, they will be encouraged, or maybe required to, seek employment, higher education and other more permanent housing services.
+Find additional sources of loans for emergencies.

 South Carolina Housing Trust Fund Housing Rehabilitation Program is a state funded program designed to provide ensure people have safe, decent, sanitary and affordable housing.
 It can provide financial assistance for low income households.
 Community action agencies may offer the housing fund as it accelerates the state's response to the creation of affordable housing through innovative financing.
 For example, it may offer a service known as Emergency Repair, which will provide required repairs to owner-occupied homes.
 Updates and improvements need to eliminate clear and present danger to the occupants and to make the home safer.